-Minimal computer skills required are to:
+Required Computer Skills:

-Understand computer terminology and how the terms are applied.

-Effectively use a word processor, in particular Microsoft Word, and its basic operational functions.

-Ability to use the copy, cut, and paste commands.

-Ability to save document files to your hard drive or other data storage media/devices including the cloud.

-File sorting, creating new files, directory trees, etc. are necessary for effective management of course and student records.
+- 1. Understanding of basic computer terminology and how the terms are applied. - 2.
+Effective use of a word processor, in particular Microsoft Word, and its basic operational functions. - 3.
+Ability to use the copy, cut, and paste commands. - 4.
+Ability to save document files to your hard drive or other data storage media/devices including the cloud. - 5.
+File sorting, creating new files, directory trees, etc. as necessary for effective management of course and student records. - 6.
 All courses may not require use of spreadsheets, but ability to navigate in this environment is certainly a plus.

-The skill to change basic computer settings (e.g., display settings, firewall settings, etc.).
+- 7. Ability to change basic computer settings (e.g., display settings, firewall settings, etc.). - 8.
+Ability to troubleshoot basic problems.

-Trouble-shoot basic problems.